rails/rails/guides/source/asset_pipeline.md

 Some key steps in the migration include:

-1. Remove several sprocket gems using the `bundle remove <gem name>`:
+1. Remove some gems using the following:

     ```bash
     bundle remove sprockets